staffanm/ferenda/doc/firststeps.rst

 The three files created by ``ferenda-setup`` is another command line tool (``ferenda-build.py``) used for management of the newly created project, a WSGI application (``wsgi.py``, see :doc:`wsgi`) and a configuration file (``ferenda.ini``).
-By default, it specifies the default logging level, the directory where document files will be stored. and which triple store your project will be using.
+By default, this configuration file specifies the default logging level, the directory where document files will be stored and which triple store your project will be using.

 .. note::